 Prior to the spin-off, Tyco will complete the Internal Transactions as described in "Certain Relationships and Related Party Transactions-Agreements with Tyco."
-Additionally, we and Tyco expect to enter into a series of agreements, including the ADT Separation and Distribution Agreement, Transition Services Agreement, 2012 Tax Sharing Agreement and certain other commercial arrangements which are also described in "Certain Relationships and Related Party Transactions-Agreements with Tyco."
+Additionally, we and Tyco expect to enter into a series of agreements, including the ADT Separation and Distribution Agreement, Transition Services Agreements, 2012 Tax Sharing Agreement and certain other commercial arrangements which are also described in "Certain Relationships and Related Party Transactions-Agreements with Tyco."
 Completion of the Distribution is subject to certain conditions, as described in "The Spin-Off-Spin-off Conditions and Termination."

 In connection with the transition to being a stand-alone public company, we will incur certain costs.
 These costs relate primarily to accounting, tax, legal and other professional costs; financing costs in connection with obtaining our financing as a standalone company; compensation, such as modifications to certain incentive awards upon completion of the spin-off; recruiting and relocation costs associated with hiring our senior management personnel; and costs to separate information systems.
-In addition, we will incur certain ongoing costs including corporate overhead, debt and related interest expense as a stand-alone public company, which may differ from allocated amounts included in our combined financial statements.
+In addition, we will incur certain ongoing costs including corporate overhead, debt and related interest expense as a stand-alone public company, which may differ from allocated amounts included in the combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd.

-The combined financial statements have been prepared to include all of Tyco's residential and small business security business in the United States and Canada and reflect a combination of the assets and liabilities that have been used in managing and operating this business.
-All revenue and most assets and liabilities, including subscriber-related assets and liabilities, and most expenses reflected in the combined financial statements are directly associated with ADT's business.
+The combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd. have been prepared to include all of Tyco's residential and small business security business in the United States and Canada and reflect a combination of the assets and liabilities that have been used in managing and operating this business.
+All revenue and most assets and liabilities, including subscriber-related assets and liabilities, and most expenses reflected in the combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd. are directly associated with ADT's business.
 Due to existing functions and facilities shared among Tyco and us, certain working capital, property and equipment and operating expense balances have been allocated to ADT.
 We used certain underlying activity drivers as a basis of allocation, including revenue, materials usage, head-count utilization and other factors.
 Management believes that such allocations are reasonable; however, they may not be indicative of the financial position, results of operations and cash flows that would have been achieved had we operated as an independent stand-alone entity for the periods presented.
+We anticipate that, as a result of the separation of our business from the commercial security business of Tyco, we will incur additional annual operating costs in the range of \$30 million to \$50 million.

 In addition, certain general corporate overhead, debt and related interest expense have been allocated by Tyco to us.
-Historically, Tyco has provided services to us for certain corporate functions, however these allocations may not be indicative of the costs that will be incurred by us in the future as an independent publicly-traded company.
-See Note 7 ("Related Party Transactions") to our audited combined financial statements for further information.
-Also, in connection with the separation, we expect to incur third-party debt, which may differ from the amounts allocated by Tyco.
-See Note 6 ("Debt") to our audited combined financial statements for further information.
+Historically, Tyco has provided services to us for certain corporate functions, however these allocations may not be indicative of the costs that will be incurred by us in the future as an independent publiclytraded company.
+See Note 7 ("Related Party Transactions") to the audited combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd. for further information.
+Also, in connection with the separation, The ADT Corporation has issued third-party debt as described in the "Liquidity" discussion below.
+The amount of this issuance differs from the amounts allocated by Tyco which are further described in Note 6 ("Debt") to the audited combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd.